Frequently Asked Questions About Louisville Medical Malpractice

 T.J.
-Smith, Attorney at Law, welcomes the opportunity to answer questions about medical malpractice or any of our legal practice areas.
+Smith, Attorney at Law, welcomes the opportunity to answer questions about medical malpractice in Louisville or any of our legal practice areas.
 Below are a few of the more common questions that our lawyers often hear about medical malpractice:

 The normal statute of limitations is one year in Kentucky.
 This means you need to file a claim within a year of when you knew or should have known that a medical mistake caused you harm.

-medical malpractice case.
+A child is not subject to the usual statute of limitations in a birth injury or other medical malpractice case.
 Hospitals are usually required to keep records for a very long time.
 Your son or daughter may still have the opportunity to pursue a birth injury claim.

-surgeon removes the wrong kidney) do not require extensive medical expert testimony.
+Some cases of overt negligence (such as when a surgeon removes the wrong kidney) do not require extensive medical expert testimony.
 Any reasonable person will realize that negligence occurred in such a case.
 Other medical malpractice cases are much harder to prove and discovery may be costly.
 An experienced medical malpractice attorney will help you weigh the costs and potential recovery, to help you decide whether a lawsuit will be cost-effective in your case.

-A quick settlement offer is usually a sign that you should talk to an attorney immediately.
+A quick settlement offer is usually a sign that you should talk to a Louisville attorney immediately.
 Signing away your rights prematurely may leave you in a lurch if your condition worsens or if there is more to your medical injury than meets the eye.
 Be safe and get legal counsel before accepting this kind of offer.